jameshughes89/cs102/src/site/topics/intro/introduction.rst

     * There are some java-*isms* I will point out along the way
     * Python's flexibility often gets in the way when our programs grow in complexity

 .. warning::

     Programming and Java are **not** a direct learning objective of this course.
 We are learning abstraction, data structures, and algorithms.

 How do I go about programming Java!?
 ------------------------------------

-:doc:`Go here </getting-set/getting-set>`
+* :doc:`Go here </getting-set/getting-set>`

 Can we Write Code Now?
 ----------------------

+* Below is an example of ``Hello, world!`` in Python and Java

 **Python**